cg-cnu/vscode-store/README.md

 ## Features:

 * Save key value pairs of data in a global location.
-* By defautl stored in .vscode-store.json in the user home directory.
+* By defautl store is written to .vscode-store.json in the user home directory.
-* Set the `store.path` in user settings to override.
+* Set the `{ "store.path": "/path/to/your/store/file.json" }` in user/workspace settings to override.
 * Copies the data to clipboard on access.